encodis/gamecards/README.md

 ## Output file

 The output file conforms to the HTML5 specification and consists of a number of `<table>` elements each containing 3 rows with 3 columns (or whatever was specified using the `--rows` and `--cols` arguments).
-Each `<table>` has the 'page' class which is used to enforce pagination when printed, by the following style automatically included in the output file:
+The entire body of the output document (i.e. the (only) child of `<body>`) is a `<div>` element with an ID of "gamecards".
+Each `<table>` element within this `<div>` has the 'page' class which is used to enforce pagination when printed - the following style is automatically included in the output file:

 ```
 @media print {